fredcamps/rails_scaffold_app/README.md

 ```
 docker-compose up
 ```
-When all services loaded, send to backgroup or open another terminal window
+* When all services loaded, send to backgroup or open another terminal window

-* Database creation
-Already created inside database container

 * Database initialization
 ```